Malcolm-Abbott/rc-0823-code-solutions/dom-events/dom-events-quiz-notes.md

 - Why do we log things to the console?

 To ensure our code is working as intended at the current step we are on.
-This enables us to track our code more efficiently and identify & locate errors in our code quickly and efficiently.
+This enables us to track our code more efficiently as well as identify & locate errors in our code quickly and efficiently.

 - What is the purpose of events and event handling?